 Relax.
 Loosen up.
 Let it go.
 A mantra I like to say, but find harder to do.TeresaWiedrick, author of Homeschool Mama Self-Care: Nurturing the Nurturer

 What is a new favourite book or curriculum I’ve used this past year?

 Sonlight for American History…but we use it off-schedule, so we will stretch it to two years, instead of one.
 Nothing beats Sarita’s collections of readalouds.

 All About Spelling.
 This program makes spelling enjoyable.
 Well, as enjoyable as spelling can get without playing Scrabble or Bananagrams.
 A collective spelling lesson, using laminated magnetic tiles, and kinesthetic spelling games, change the pace of our morning and incorporates a social lesson.

-What do you do for you — or do outside of your kids that is just you?
+What do you do for yourself (or do outside of your kids that is just you?)

 Call me fun, call me boring, but call me loudly, because I may be lost in another world, one I’ve written or someone else has written.